Student Support Services

 , 858-748-0245 x5393 for a confidential conversation.
 Student Services is here to help.

-Free Tutoring is offered after school in the Library Monday - Thursday, 2:30 - 3:30 p.m. on school days.
+Free Tutoring is offered after school in the Library every Tuesday and Thursday from 2:30 - 3:30 p.m. on school days.
 The tutors are students in the National Honor Society club.
 Most subjects are covered.

 Paid Student Tutoring